blossommojekwu/TakeOff/README.md

     * user can add a destination
     * user can view image of destination
     * user can swipe to delete destination
-    * user can click on location to see details
+    * user can click on location to see map view
     * Optional: Scrolling Effects
-* Destination Details Page
+* Destination Map Page
     * user can view a map location of the destination
-    * user can view an image location of the destination
+    * user can see marker for their location and destination location
 * Plan Page
     * user can use calendar to select dates
-    * Optional: user can ccollapse calender once dates are selected + update when clicked on/hover
+    * user can collapse calender once dates are selected
     * user can add to checklist of TODO items
 * Stay Page
-    * user can view possible hostels/hotels/airbnbs options to stay
+    * user can view possible hotels options to stay
-    * user can view price and image
+    * user can view image and info for hotels
 * Visit/Itinerary Page
     * user can add list of museums/restaurants/locations to visit
     * user can display options in layout with Google Places SDK
-    * user can remove an option with feature (long click)
+    * user can remove an option with feature (long click or swipe to remove)
     * Optional: user can view list of recommended places to go at destination
 * OPTIONAL:
     * user can chat with followers/ travel buddies